squattingmonk/nasher/README.md

   directories based on category)
 * nasher can install built targets into the NWN installation directory or launch them in-game
-* nasher uses json rather than yaml for storing gff files
+* nasher uses json or [nwnt](https://github.com/WillamDraco/nwnt) rather than yaml for storing gff files

 This guide is current as of nasher release 0.13.0.